commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 - `<Info>`: a notification message with info colors
 - `<Warning>`: a notification message with warning colors
 - `<Error>`: a notification message with error colors
-- `<CodeExample file="example.js" title="JavaScript Code Sample" />`: loading a code block from a file in `src/code-examples/`, supports all parameters of the fenced code block.
 - `<Anchor>`: inserts a custom anchor on any part of the document, can be used with headers, lists, in paragraphs, etc, it is used for navigating to specific parts of the document that are not headings.
 Also useful when a document has multiple headings with the same text or when heading names change and old third party links shall continue to work.
 Cannot override ID generation of the site generator, this adds additional named anchors and IDs have precedence.

 > When using JSX components, it's recommended to leave a **blank line** between the element tags and the actual content.
 This allows the content to be parsed as markdown, so you can use markdown syntax within the custom component tags.